-Hospital operating rooms were filled with casualties with gunshot wounds, many of them local residents who had not taken part in the protests.
-Reports emerged of troops searching university campuses for ringleaders-beating and killing those they suspected of coordinating the protests.
+Hospital operating rooms were filled with casualties with gunshot wounds, many of them local residents who had not

-In the midst of this were a number of student leaders, including young Chai Ling whose parents were members of the Communist Party.
-As a young student Chai had joined the Central Communist political implications.
+In the midst of this were a number of student leaders, including young Chai Ling whose parents weremembersof the Communist Party.
+Asayoung student Chai had joined the Central Communist political implications.
 Along with other student leaders such as Wu'erkaixi, Feng Congde and Wang Dan, she was listed as one of the 21 most wanted students by the Chinese government after the military crackdown.